 Planning Your Visit to Pinnacles National Park

 There are a few things to consider when planning your trip to Pinnacles National Park.
 Do you want to camp?
-Will you make it a day trip or part of a California road trip?
+Will you make it a day trip or part of a larger California road trip?
 What should you wear and what’s the best time of year to visit?

 Directions to Pinnacles National Park